-Recently, Gig workers are increasingly putting pressure on employers to rethink about outdated models of compensation and benefits.
-Uber, for example, has recently lost a series of lawsuits in the United Kingdom instigated by drivers seeking access to basic benefits like minimum wage and holiday pay.
+Gig workers are increasingly putting pressure on employers to rethink outdated models of compensation and benefits.
+Uber, for instance, has recently lost series of lawsuits in the United Kingdom instigated by drivers seeking basic benefits such as minimum wage and holiday pay.
 In an effort to appease their workers, platforms are experimenting with additional incentives for contract workers.
-For example, drivers working for ride-hailing company Lyft in the United States get a voucher giving them a discount when they visit a doctor, while TaskRabbit workers are provided with liability protection of up to \$1 million.
-But these perks are still a far cry from the healthcare and retirement benefits that companies traditionally offer their full-time employees.
+For example, drivers working for ride-hailing company Lyft in the United States get a voucher giving them a discount when they visit a doctor, while TaskRabbit workers are provided with liability protection of up to US\$1 million.
+But these perks are still a far cry from the healthcare and retirement benefits that companies traditionally offer full-time employees.

 With digital commerce estimated to benefit at least 80 million young Africans by 2030, opportunities for gig workers will increase (Morawczynski & Porteous, 2019).
-If access to a range of valued benefits, from health insurance to pensions, is made conditional on registering their business and paying taxes, gig workers will have a powerful reason to formalize their work.
-Furthermore, digitization could enable the formal sector to offer a spectrum of benefits for workers and responsibilities for employers.
-African labor-market regulators and tax authorities can play a significant role in recognizing and incentivizing progress along this spectrum.
-This means taking stock of which benefits workers value most, and then designing effective policies that encourage digital platforms to offer them.
-Moreover, such policies should ensure that benefits are portable and tied to the worker rather than the platform, so that people can choose the ones that suit them.
+If access to valued benefits, from health insurance to pensions, is made conditional on registering businesses and paying taxes, gig workers will be motivated to formalize their work.
+Furthermore, digitization would enable the formal sector to offer benefits for workers and responsibilities for employers.
+African labor-market regulators and tax authorities can play a role in recognizing and incentivizing progress along this spectrum.
+This means taking stock of the benefits workers value most, and then designing effective policies to encourage digital platforms to offer them.
+Moreover, such policies should ensure benefits are portable and tied to the worker rather than the platform, so that workers can choose what suits them.

-3.3 Women and the Gig Economy in Africa
+4.3 Women and the Gig Economy in Africa

-African women, often assuming dual roles as caregivers at home and providers for their families, perceive gig work as a new market as it affords them the flexibility to choose when and how much they want to work, striking a balance between professional and family life.
+African women, often assuming dual roles as caregivers at home and providers for their families, perceive gig work as a new market that affords the flexibility to choose when and how much they want to work, striking a balance between professional and family life.
 The spectrum of jobs available in the gig economy is vast, meaning that women from various backgrounds, both educated and uneducated, urban and rural, can find gigs suited to their skills.
 With every gig, women are not just earning money, but independence as well.
 They are becoming entrepreneurs, decision-makers, and contributors to their families and societies.
 This empowerment often transcends the economic realm, leading to greater voice and agency in personal and community decisions.

-Working on online gig platforms enables women to earn higher incomes, especially if they engage in remote work which affords them the opportunity to collaborate with foreign clients and receive payment in foreign currencies.
-This is particularly advantageous in countries with unstable economies or high living costs.
-The gig economy offers an alternative path to financial independence for women facing limitations in traditional jobs, where earning potential may be restricted.
-In Africa, evidence suggest that people join gig platforms because they are unemployed (ILO, 2021) and are struggling to find sustainable paid income (Anwar, 2022), and these platforms would afford them the opportunity to earn extra income (Graham et al., 2017).
-In spite of these benefits and employment opportunities, some scholars believe that the gig economy's contribution towards African workers' long-term livelihoods remains questionable (Anwar, 2022).
-They highlight the economically insecure nature of the platforms (Anwar et al., 2022a, 2022b; ILO, 2021; Otieno et al. 2020).
-For example, they note how ride-hailing offers extremely low hourly rates, and remote gig work could be footloose, that is, workers tendency to easily lose contracts when they demand higher wages.
+Working on digital gig platforms enables women to earn higher incomes, especially if engaged in remote work which affords the opportunity to collaborate with foreign clients and receive payment in foreign currencies.
+This is particularly advantageous in countries with unstable economies or high living standards.
+The gig economy offers an alternative path to financial independence for women facing limitations in traditional jobs, where earning potentials may be restricted.
+In Africa, evidence suggests that people join gig platforms because they are unemployed (ILO, 2021) and are struggling to find sustainable paid income (Anwar, 2022), and these platforms afford them the opportunity to earn extra income (Graham et al., 2017).
+Despite these benefits and employment opportunities, certain scholars believe that the gig economy's contribution towards African workers' long-term livelihoods remains questionable (Anwar, 2022), highlighting the economically-insecure nature of the platforms (Anwar et al., 2022a, 2022b; ILO, 2021; Otieno et al., 2020).
+For example, the scholars note how ride-hailing offers extremely low hourly rates, and remote gig work could be footloose, that is, workers' tendency to easily lose contracts when they demand higher wages.